Sanitation & Water

 - Cooperation of event organizers with such demonstration projects can draw further attention to how toilet waste can be reused to nourish soil for agriculture.
 Further positive research results increase the pressure on policymakers to change the law.

-- Portable chemical toilets have a bad reputation in terms of their environmental performance.
+- Mobile chemical toilets have a bad reputation in terms of their environmental performance.
 But they can also help to close nutrient cycles.

 - Mobile chemical toilets can also do without chemical additives if necessary, depending on the period of use.
 For example, during short events.